Henry Gantt

-Henry Laurence Gantt (/gænt/; May 20, 1861 – November 23, 1919) was an American mechanical engineer and management consultant who is best known for his work in the development of scientific management.
+Henry Laurence Gantt (/gænt/; May 20, 1861 – November 23, 1919) was an American mechanical engineer and management consultant who worked in the development of scientific management.
 He created the Gantt chart in the 1910s.

 Gantt charts were employed on major infrastructure projects including the Hoover Dam and Interstate highway system and continue to be an important tool in project management and program management.

 Gantt is also recognized as an early proponent of the social responsibility of businesses.

 Biography

 Early life, education and family

 Gantt was born to a prosperous plantation family in Calvert County, Maryland, at the outbreak of the American Civil War.
-When the war ended the family lost their slaves and land and moved to Baltimore.
+Following the end of the war, the family forfeited their land and slaves before relocating to Baltimore.

 He graduated from McDonogh School in 1878 and from Johns Hopkins University in 1880, and then returned to the McDonogh School to teach for three years.
-He subsequently received a Master of Engineering degree in mechanical engineering from the Stevens Institute of Technology in New Jersey.
-Henry Gantt married Mary E. Snow of Fitchburg, Massachusetts on 29 Nov 1899.
+He subsequently received a master's degree in mechanical engineering from the Stevens Institute of Technology in New Jersey.
+Henry Gantt married Mary E. Snow of Fitchburg, Massachusetts, on November 29, 1899.